 Course Structure and Content

-The Mathematics Department offers eight BSc Honours degrees and three MSci Honours undergraduate degrees.
-Recent additions are the Maths with Education degrees, in which students simultaneously acquire a BSc/MSci degree along with Qualified Teacher Status.
+The Mathematics Department currently offers seven BSc Honours degrees and two MSci Honours undergraduate degrees.
 There are also Joint Mathematics and Computing degrees, administered by the Computing department.

 The overall objectives within the various degree programmes are to give excellence in chosen areas of study, to impart key knowledge of other areas, to give basic competence in certain marketable skills and to instil and maintain enthusiasm.
 In order to achieve this aim the undergraduate degree programme remains under continuous consideration with respect to overall structure, individual module content and teaching methods.

-Current students should visit the Blackboard page MathsCentral for timetables, updates or course annoucements.
+Current students should visit the Blackboard page MathsCentral for timetables, updates or course announcements.

 ECTS - Bologna Process